samydafir/udacity_backend_project/README.md

 + Flask
 + Bootstrap

 ### Running the application
-+ Run `python database_setup.py` to set up the database
++ Run `python database_setup.py` to set up the database.
 + Start the server by executing project.py: `python project.py`
-+ project.py listens to incoming connections on port 8000
++ project.py listens for incoming requests on port 8000

 ### Disclaimer
-+ The login part (route "/login") was taken directly from the code previously implemented in the OAuth lesson of this course.
++ The login part (route "/login") was taken directly from the code previously implemented in the OAuth lessons of this course.
 + Images are only saved as URLs.
 Currently all aircraft images are taken from wikimedia commons.